UCL-CCS/QSVDD/README.md

 Autoencoder pretraining is used for parameter initialization.

 ## Experiments
-We have already run QSVDD on several different quantum devices, including IBM, Zuchongzhi, and VQS.
+We can run QSVDD on several different quantum devices, including superconducting processors and photonic processors.
 We also plan to implement this method on more chips in the future.
-Nevertheless, it is not possible to provide any specific codes for the hardware until such time as the relevant parties have given their approval.
 If any academic organization has hardware and would like to run the algorithm on their hardware, they can contact the authors.